ontoportal/documentation/_includes/shared_doc/ontology_lifecycle/skos_support_5.md

 ### Example of valid SKOS

 This example provides a simple illustration of the composition of a SKOS file that complies with the above constraints.
 - **Example header**.
 The provided header establishes several common namespaces that could prove valuable.
 The final namespace is the one responsible for defining the specific SKOS vocabulary in question.
-Ideally, the IRI associated with the "myskosid" namespace should be a resolvable location pointing to the SKOS semantic artefact.
+Ideally, the IRI associated with the "myskosid" namespace should be a resolvable location pointing to the SKOS {{page.atom}}.
   ```
    <xml version="1.0" encoding="UTF-8"?>
    <rdf:RDF